 Located 20 minutes away from Cheddar and to the south of the Mendip Hills, the charming city of Wells is a delight to explore.
 Wells offers arresting architecture, picturesque streets and cottages, and striking countryside.
-The top attractions to visit are the magnificent Wells Cathedral, the delightful Bishop’s Palace and the enchanting Vicar’s Close.
-For more information, visit the Best of Wells guide by A Dragon’s Escape.
+The top attractions to visit are the magnificent Wells Cathedral, the delightful Bishop’s Palace and the enchanting Vicars’ Close.
+For more information, check out the Best of Wells guide.

 Cheddar Gorge Cliff Top walk details

 Time: Approximately 1 ½ to 2 hours with regular stops

 Trail condition: Good, but the trail can get muddy in wet weather

 Accessibility: Not suitable for pushchairs, wheelchairs or bikes